 The Syrian Emergency Task Force was originally established to advocate on behalf of the Syrian people in the United States Government.
 We have never lost sight of that objective.

-We believe that it is the responsibility of the United States to play a leadership role in the world to help stop the slaughter of civilians in Syria because an end to the violence serves both US National Interests and aligns with the core values and principles our country was founded on.
+We believe that it is the responsibility of the United States to play a leadership role in the world to help stop the slaughter of civilians in Syria.
+An end to the violence serves both US national interests and aligns with the core values and principles our country was founded on.
 Protecting civilians is also key in our fight against terrorism in the region and globally.

 SETF works with Congress, White House, and State Department as well as NGOs and the U.N. to advocate for the protection of civilians in Syria to end the humanitarian disaster and stop the ever-increasing refugee crisis.

-We meet regularly with members of the House of Representatives and the United States Senate, and their staff, to brief them on the latest in Syria and request civilian protection and safe zones to end the refugee flows and help bring about a political solution to the conflict.
+We regularly brief members, and staff, of the House of Representatives and the United States Senate, on the latest in Syria, request civilian protection and safe zones to end the refugee flows, and help bring about a political solution to the conflict.

 We regularly facilitate bi-partisan congressional delegations from both the House and Senate to the Northern and Southern borders of Syria to meet with medical workers, refugees, as well as civilian and military leaders.
 Notably, we facilitated and organized Senator John McCain’s trip inside Syria where he met with the leadership of the Armed Opposition.